Heart Disease and High Blood Pressure

 What Blood Pressure Is Considered Too High?

-A blood pressure of 140/90 or higher is considered high.
-This is called hypertension.
+A blood pressure of 130/80 or higher is considered high.
+This is called hypertension

-A blood pressure between 120/80 and 139/89 is called prehypertension.
+A blood pressure between 120 and 129 and less than 80 is considered elevated.
 This means that you do not have hypertension, but you are likely to develop it in the future unless you adopt lifestyle changes to keep your blood pressure under control.